-Ottawa's Municipal Trees and Natural Areas Protection By-law was developed to help address some of the threats to trees on lands owned by the City, including those related to development, encroachments from existing adjacent land uses, and activities such as vandalism.
-It is a very inclusive by-law that regulates the injury or destruction of trees of any size and any species located on municipal lands, including; trees along City rights-of-way, in municipal parks, and trees in Cityowned natural areas.
+Ottawa's Municipal Trees and Natural Areas Protection By-law was developed to address some of the threats to trees on lands owned by the City, including those related to development, encroachments from existing adjacent land uses, and activities such as vandalism.
+It regulates the injury or destruction of trees of any size and any species located on municipal lands, including trees along City rightsof-way, in municipal parks, and trees in City-owned natural areas.

-City-owned trees and/or natural areas must be identified through the required report(s) and plan(s) for most developments on private lands as well as development, infrastructure and utility projects on public lands.
+City-owned trees and/or natural areas must be identified through the required reports and/or plans for most developments on private lands and for development, infrastructure and utility projects on public lands.
 City Forestry staff in the Public Works Department are responsible for commenting on these projects to ensure that trees on municipal lands are protected or compensated for in compliance with the requirements of this by-law.
 City Forestry staff are also tasked with addressing all claims and complaints related to trees on municipal lands, and other aspects of implementation.

 City Forestry staff have a process in place for obtaining replacement trees on public lands that has generally been effective.
-Forestry Services require either replacement planting(s) and/or monetary compensation when any trees on City lands are approved for removal.
-When trees on City lands are removed without a permit (in contravention of the by-law) or irreparably injured with or without a permit, the City requires that the cost of removal and replacement be provided as well as the cash value of the injured tree.
+Staff require either replacement planting(s) and/or monetary compensation when any trees on City lands are approved for removal.
+When trees on City lands are removed without a permit (in contravention of the by-law) or irreparably injured with or without a permit, the City requires that the cost of removal and replacement be provided as well as the appraised value of the injured tree.
 A fine may also be imposed.
 Trees are valued in accordance with the latest edition of the Council of Tree and Landscape Appraisers (CTLA) Guide for Plant Appraisal, or at a value determined by the Director.
-If trees are being installed as part of a broader landscape plan, this is taken into consideration as part of the overall compensation requirements.
+If trees are proposed to be installed as part of a broader landscape plan, this is taken into consideration as part of the overall compensation requirements.